Translon 2026

 1 About

-The term translon provides a shared conceptual unit for this diversity: a translated region considered as a functional unit of translation, independent of whether it produces a stable protein, a short peptide, an antigen, a regulatory event, or multiple context-dependent outputs.
+The term translon provides a shared conceptual unit for this diversity: a translated region considered as an operational unit of translation, independent of whether it produces a stable protein, a short peptide, an antigen, whether it serves a critical regulatory role or is phenotypically insignificant.

 The symposium subtitle, At the Molecular Crossroads, reflects the central position of translons in gene expression.
 Translons connect RNA sequence and structure with ribosome dynamics, peptide and protein production with regulatory events, and molecular mechanisms with annotation and biological resources.
 They provide a way to discuss translation not only as a route to protein synthesis, but as a decision-rich process in which multiple molecular outcomes can emerge from the same RNA.